maximejkb/maxime.github.io/_posts/2020-5-15-fall-and-benny-two.markdown

 {:dc}
 BENNIE
 {:dc}
 Yeah, she was like in the hall or whatever fixing the hall light.
 It was flickering.
-And so I was like, “Can I help you with that?”
+And so I was like, “Can I help you with that?” but it came out all weird and low and porn-y.
 {:dc}
 FALL
 {:dc}